Talos Art Foundry Ltd

 6.4 The delivery deadlines run from the date of confirmation of the Order acceptance by the Client but at the earliest, from the date when all documents, materials and details for carrying out the order have been supplied by the Client, having first fulfilled all conditions which he is obliged to fulfil.

 6.5 The strictness of the delivery deadline agreed must be stated clearly in the contract, together with the type of deadline (deadline for availability, presentation for inspection or acceptance, effective delivery deadline etc.).
-If no such specification is made, the deadline is taken to be indicative.
+If no such specification is made, the deadline is taken to be indicative of the general job completion date plus reasonable time to arrange and make delivery.

 6.6 In case of late delivery with respect to the agreed strict delivery deadline, if a special agreement provides for penalties for late delivery, these penalties shall in no event globally exceed 5 % of the contractual value of the late Order.
 In any case, no penalty will be due to the Client unless it proves that the delay results from a fault of the Foundry.
 If such evidence is produced, penalties, calculated as afore specified, will only be due as far as they will correspond to the actual prejudice suffered by the Client as agreed between the parties.
 On the other hand, if the amount of the prejudice actually suffered by the Client is higher than the maximum aggregate amount hereinabove defined, the Client shall not be entitled to other remedies for the concerned delay than this aggregate amount which is a maximum, inclusive and final assessment of said prejudice.